yoonghan/springcloud-gateway/README.md

 7. File upload and controlling file limitation access.
 8. Enabling CORS.
 9. Disable Dynamic resource control by adding spring.cloud.config.enabled = false in bootstrap.yml
-10. Serving of static files
+10. Serving of static files.
+(Does not address caching resources, would think running another microservice is better.)

 ## Webclient